manilireb/CIL_2021/README.md

 ```

 ## Reproduce Experiments
 All our experiments for the hyperparameter tuning are logged in the [logs](https://github.com/manilireb/CIL_2021/tree/main/logs) folder.
+The scripts that were producing these loggs can be found in the [cluster](https://github.com/manilireb/CIL_2021/tree/main/cluster) folder.
+The scripts that produce the submission files for Kaggle can be found in the [src](https://github.com/manilireb/CIL_2021/tree/main/src) folder (see below for the structure of the files).